Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 * The [upstream playbook][ansible-middleware/keycloak] currently supports only
 * RHEL derivatives (e.g.
   Rockylinux) and not Debian based systems (internal ref: OPSEXP-2355)
-* The [upstream playbook][ansible-middleware/keycloak] doesn't allow to configure properly for hostname-url and hostname-admin-url in keycloak.conf which are necessary to expose the main service and admin console behind our nginx reverse proxy (internal ref: OPSEXP-2329)

 [ansible-middleware/keycloak]: https://github.com/ansible-middleware/keycloak/